 A reserved activity, or reserved act, is an activity that only members of a professional order may carry out.

-Certain public accountancy activities, such as audit and review engagements, may only be performed by CPA auditors (designation used by holders of a public accountancy permit).
+Certain public accountancy activities, such as audit and review engagements, may only be performed by CPA auditors (designation used by holders of a public accountancy permit in accordance with the Regulation respecting the public accountancy permit of the Ordre des comptables professionnels agréés du Québec).
 See table of reserved acts [PDF] for details.

 Important!
 Anyone who practises public accountancy without the appropriate permit can be investigated for illegal practice of the profession.